-Netflix shares soar on huge growth in subscriber additions
+Netflix subscribers far ahead of target, 'material' profit seen in 2017

 Netflix's shares have surged in the past few years, driven by rapid growth as the company redefined television and fueled "binge watching".

-The stock, however, is down 12.7 percent this year as investors fretted about slowing growth in its domestic market and increasing competition.
+The stock, however, was down 12.7 percent this year as investors fretted about slowing growth in its domestic market and increasing competition.

-(Reporting by Rishika Sadam in Bengaluru; Editing by Don Sebastian)
+(Reporting by Rishika Sadam in Bengaluru and Lisa Richwine in Los Angeles; Editing by Don Sebastian, Bernard Orr)

-Elon Musk's Tesla Motors said it would collaborate with its longstanding battery partner, Japan's Panasonic Corp, to manufacture solar cells and panels at a New York factory.

-NEW YORK A new supplier of economy-class seats for Boeing Co's top-selling 737 jetliners has signed its first two airline customers, allowing it to begin production, a person familiar with the matter said on Monday.